elementary-Inc/blog/_posts/2021/2021-09-30-elementary-os-6-odin-updates-september-2021.md

 Marco

+## Calendar

+Fixes:
+- Fix notification icons in the notification indicator
+- Fix an issue where event timezones were overwritten
+- Ensure Calendar is launched when notifications are clicked

 ## Other Fixes & Updates

+- ARM builds enabled for Flatpak
+- Hide clock during initial setup, and use the user's selected accent color for the logged-in checkmark
+- Stash the picture-in-picture window by pushing it off screen, and fixed a potential crash while changing wallpapers
+- New toggle for “Double-tap and move to drag” in Mouse & Touchpad settings
+- Fixed "rubberband" selection styling and titles when previewing images in Photos
 - Fixed a crash in the Network settings for some hardware
+- Fix blurry Sideload icon in the Multitasking View

 And as always, there are translation updates, code cleanups, and other under-the-hood improvements included with these updates across the OS and apps.